Do you have a story to share?

 We have recently started an initiative across both practices where we are interested in hearing about a patients personal experiences with their ill health, and what they have done to overcome those issues.

 We currently have 2 patients on board and their stories can be read below.
 We're hoping that through your personal experiences, others could benefit and maybe find a way to resolve (or at least alleviate) their own health problems.

 No story is too small.
 If you think you have a story to share with us and want to know more, then please speak to Adam, our communications lead, either by giving us a call or popping into Adelaide Street for a chat.

 Debra Scott is spreading the news of how after being diagnosed with diabetes type 2 she used diet as a way of controlling her condition.
 She has been featured in the local newspaper and a national magazine, and after joining our PPG has sought our support to help spread the news locally.
 She is a true inspiration and she kindly provided an account of her journey.

 On the 27th February, Debra held her first 'diabetic group' at the Empowement charity building on Bispham Road.
 This was a well attended event, which although kept informal, was very informative.

 On 26th June 2019 Paul held a launch event following the receipt of some vital funding for his project from the National Lottery along with special guests Rosie & Adam (BGT).
 Various people were in attendance including a couple of us from the surgery.
 A few pictures taken on the day are shown below.
 Paul also runs information sessions at the Harris Medical Centre every Wednesday morning.
-Contact Harris Medical Centre on 01253 763556 to book your place.
+Contact Harris Medical Centre on 01253 763556 or use the form below to book your place.